 Many times while performing defect escape analysis, the prominent and perennial cause of escapes seems to be a lack of test coverage in a particular function.
 Again, there are several causes for this to happen like lack of environments, lack of testers, too many functions being delivered, less time to cover all testing aspects and sometimes simply overlooking it.

 While dedicated test teams might do detailed testing each sprint or each test cycle, there will always be defects and there will always be defects that might get missed.
 This is one of the fundamental needs to have test automation in place, thereby having a marked improvement in efficiency of the overall test process and test cases coverage.

 Although automated functional testing can never replace manual tests, having an ideal mix of the two will prove to be vital to have the desired quality in Software projects.

-#1) Select the correct Automation Tool: The amount of tools available in the market, make the choice of the automation tool a real daunting task!
-However you could make a list of requirements, based on which you can select what automation tool to use.
+#1) Select the correct Automation Tool: The number of tools available in the market, make the choice of the automation tool a real daunting task!
+However, you could make a list of requirements, based on which you can select what automation tool to use.
 Some primary aspects to think of are:

 #2) Pick the right test cases to automate: If you want to get the best out of the automation, it is vital to be smart about the kind of tests you pick to automate.
 If there are tests that require some setup and configurations on and off during test execution, those are best left non-automated.